apl-cornell/PDL/docs/renaming.md

 # Renaming Abstraction

-Renaming may be a more general form of the lock abstraction from the early version of PDL, which also may be able to provide an interface over lots of different data dependency breaking violations.
+Renaming may be a more general form of the lock abstraction from the early version of PDL, which also may be able to provide an interface over many different data dependency breaking violations.

 ## Operations